 The rugged steep cliffs and rocks in the southeastern section of Southern Konnevesi greet water travellers with a breathtaking, inspiring sight.
 You can launch your boat or canoe into the water at Kalasatama in Hanhitaipale, Rautalampi.

 The Konnekoski rapids connecting Lake Hankavesi and Southern Konnevesi are located in the north-eastern part of the park.
 The rapids are 600 metres long, and the fall height is 70 cm.
 Konnekoski is a popular fishing area for lure fishermen.
 You can catch species like brown trout (Salmo trutta lacustris) and grayling (Thymallus thymallus) in the rapids.
-For more information on fishing permits, please visit the website of the municipality of Rautalampi (rautalampi.fi, in Finnish).
+For more information on fishing permits, please visit the website of the municipality of Rautalampi (rautalampi.fi).
 Skilful canoeists also practice on the rapids.
 In the winter, the Konnekoski rapids offer food for numerous overwintering white-throated dippers (Cinclus cinclus).

 The Kodanovinen Islands